-Unfortunately, they also like to roll in noxious substances such as other animals droppings and anoint their fur with what human considered to be unpleasant odors, and thus sometimes need help with grooming, as well as occasional bathing.
+Unfortunately, they also like to roll in noxious substances such as other animals droppings and anoint their fur with what humans considered to be unpleasant odors, and thus sometimes need help with grooming, as well as occasional bathing.

 Human intervention in dog breeding has lead to a variety of coat textures and lengths, each with individual grooming needs.
 Selective breeding has also been responsible for dog coats that require frequent brushing, stapping, or clipping.

 Regardless of how careful you are in keeping your dog’s coat clean and healthy, skin parasites are common, and whenever possible will hope on to a canine for a meal.
 Cat fleas, in particular, are happy to use dogs ( and Humans) as hosts, while dog fleas even human fleas create considerable problems, especially in warm climates.
 Look for tell-tale soothe, black specks of flea droppings in your dog’s coat, and beddings.
 Your dog care efforts will carry many times in controlling external flea and ticks.

 Infectious diseases rarely spread from one species to another.
 For example, humans cannot catch distemper from dogs, and dogs cannot catch measles from humans.
 There are a few diseases.
 However, that can be shared between mammals.
 Certain parasites can also be passed from dogs to humans, and dogs can be carriers of micro-organisms that cause illness in humans and other animals.